Avoid direct contact and use leather, rubber, or latex gloves when handling. Place in a sealed heavy-duty plastic bag as soon as possible.

 Call Animal Control for Pets or Wildlife

-Animal Control will dispose of wildlife at no cost.
-They will dispose of pets for a small fee or no cost.
+Animal Control will remove wildlife at no cost.
+They will take away pets for a small fee or no cost.

 Call a Veterinarian or Animal Shelter